DrewJay/WASM-benchmark/README.md

 # WASM-benchmark

 ## About
-This application visualizes performance differences between classic JavaScript applications and their WebAssembly counterpart.
+This application visualizes performance differences between classic JavaScript implementations and their WebAssembly counterparts.

 ## Project setup
 ```